Learn how to successfully generate a SLAM point cloud by following these steps.

 How to Process SLAM Data

-3. Once your GCPs have been uploaded to ROCK Desktop, the next step will be to match up your GCPs with your SLAM LiDAR point cloud data.
-Follow along with our video on SLAM GCP alignment:
+- Once your GCPs have been uploaded to ROCK Desktop, the next step will be to match up your GCPs with your SLAM LiDAR point cloud data.
+Follow along with our Knowledge Base article on SLAM GCP alignment in ROCK Desktop: